microsoft/playwright/docs/src/ci.md

 });
 ```

 On Linux agents, headed execution requires [Xvfb](https://en.wikipedia.org/wiki/Xvfb) to be installed.
 Our [Docker image](./docker.md) and GitHub Action have Xvfb pre-installed.
-To run browsers in headed mode with Xvfb, add `xvfb-run` before the Node.js command.
+To run browsers in headed mode with Xvfb, add `xvfb-run` before the actual command.

 ```bash js
 xvfb-run node index.js